Aliases for DLAT Gene

 GeneCards Summary for DLAT Gene

 DLAT (Dihydrolipoamide S-Acetyltransferase) is a Protein Coding gene.
 Diseases associated with DLAT include Pyruvate Dehydrogenase E2 Deficiency and Primary Biliary Cirrhosis.
-Among its related pathways are Citrate cycle (TCA cycle) and Glyoxylate metabolism and glycine degradation.
-GO annotations related to this gene include transferase activity, transferring acyl groups and dihydrolipoyllysine-residue acetyltransferase activity.
+Among its related pathways are Glyoxylate metabolism and glycine degradation and Respiratory electron transport, ATP synthesis by chemiosmotic coupling, and heat production by uncoupling proteins..
+Gene Ontology (GO) annotations related to this gene include transferase activity, transferring acyl groups and dihydrolipoyllysine-residue acetyltransferase activity.
 An important paralog of this gene is PDHX.

 UniProtKB/Swiss-Prot for DLAT Gene